-The Monoclonal Antibody Facility (MABF) provides custom monoclonal antibody production and purification to researchers at MD Anderson and beyond.
+The Monoclonal Antibody Facility (MAF) provides newly generated custom monoclonal antibodies and purification from user's or commercially available hybridomas, plus additional services to researchers at MD Anderson and beyond.
+Services include:

 - MAbs generation, (mice provision, antigen design, immunization, screening with proprietary methods, purification)

 - Epitope mapping (by overlapping peptide method)

 - Providing Letters of Support or Collaboration for grant applications

 - Help in designing in vitro, ex vivo, and/or in vivo validation experiments for your research

 Go to the About page to learn more about MAF.

 - Investigators wishing to use the services of the MAF should contact Long Vien (Core Manager) at firstname.lastname@example.org (713-563-3223) and/or Dr. Laura Bover (Core Director) at email@example.com (713-563-3301/ 73-703-1951) to set up a zoom meeting to plan the project strategy with no obligation to proceed.